vext01/zesarux/README.md

 * Jupiter Ace
 * Amstrad CPC 464, CPC 4128

-* Is the only emulator for machines: ZX-Uno, Chloe 140/280, Prism, TBBlue and Chrome
+* Is the only emulator for machines: Chloe 140/280, Prism and Chrome

 * Almost perfect emulation of timing of all Spectrum machines